Bruno Heller: The Mentalist

 In 2008, Heller created the CBS television series, The Mentalist, with his production company Primrose Hill Productions in association with Warner Bros.
 Television.
 On 7 January 2009, the show won the award for "Favorite New TV Drama" at the 35th People's Choice Awards and since then, the star, Simon Baker has received several nominations for his portrayal of the lead character, Patrick Jane.
 Heller served as showrunner from season 1 to season 6.
 He departed the show before season 7 to focus on Gotham.

 The Mentalist follows Patrick Jane, an independent consultant for the California Bureau of Investigation (CBI) based in Sacramento, California.
 He has a remarkable track record for solving serious crimes by using his amazing skills of observation.
 Jane also makes frequent use of his mentalist abilities and his semi-celebrity past as a psychic medium using paranormal abilities he now admits he feigned.
-He abandoned his pretense out of remorse when his attention-seeking behaviour attracted the attention of a serial killer named Red John who killed his wife and daughter.
+He abandoned his pretence out of remorse when his attention-seeking behaviour attracted the attention of a serial killer named Red John who killed his wife and daughter.